-In 2017, together with EOMAP, C-MAP, a leading supplier of digital navigation products to the maritime market, launched EcoSat, a new semi-automated wetland and coastal habitat mapping product that is part of the BioBase Cloud Mapping Platform.
-EcoSat uses the unique reflectance properties of vegetation and sea floors to derive distinct polygon objects with spatial properties like area and perimeter, from very-high resolution satellite imagery.
+In 2017, together with EOMAP, Navico, a leading supplier of digital navigation for the maritime market, launched a new semi-automated wetland and coastal habitat mapping product.
+It is part of the BioBase mapping platform.
+Using EcoSat we can build on the unique reflectance properties of vegetation and sea floors to derive distinct polygon objects with spatial properties, such as area and perimeter, from very-high resolution satellite imagery.
 These mapping results are then being displayed and can also be edited on the EcoSat platform.

-For five lakes in Florida – Lake Istokpoga, Lake East Tohopekali, the northwestern marsh of Lake Okeechobee, Lake Orange and Lake Kissimmee – EOMAP delivers vegetation maps using (very-) high resolution data from WorldView, GeoEye, Pleiades or Sentinel-2 and carries out a semi-automated vegetation classification on behalf of the Florida Fish and Wildlife Conservation Commission (FWC).
-The output of the supervised Random Forest classification, that is based on a few ground control points for classifier training, covers almost 20 distinct species of wetland macrophytes.
-As the classifier is developing, less training points are necessary each year and the mapping of vast and inaccessible areas can be performed with only very little sampling effort.
+Since the project start, various lakes in Florida have been mapped, including Lake Istokpoga, Lake East Tohopekaliga or the northwestern marsh of Lake Okeechobee.
+For these, EOMAP delivers (very-)high resolution satellite data from WorldView, GeoEye, Pleiades or Sentinel-2 and carries out a semi-automated vegetation classification on behalf of the Florida Fish and Wildlife Conservation Commission (FWC).
+The output of this classification is based on a few ground control points for classifier training (supervised random forest).
+It covers almost 20 distinct species of wetland macrophytes.
+As the classifier is developing, fewer training points are necessary each year.
+Therefore, the mapping of vast and inaccessible areas can be performed with very little sampling effort.